 In addition, Section 101(c) imposes extensive additional consent requirements in consumer transactions.
 If a law requires that certain information be provided to a consumer in writing (e.g. the Magnuson-Moss Warranty Act or state consumer protection statutes), an electronic substitute is allowed only if the consumer expressly consents after receiving a conspicuous disclosure satisfying the detailed requirements of Section 101(c)(1).

 What Provisions Apply To Mortgage Notes?

-Title II of ESIGN, also effective October 1, 2000, specifically addresses "transferable records".iii A "transferable record" is an electronic promissory note relating to a loan secured by real property, whose issuer has expressly agreed that it is a transferable record.
-Section 201(c) imposes more stringent technical requirements than the basic Act to protect the integrity of these negotiable instruments: there must be a "single authoritative copy" which is "unique, identifiable, and... unalterable", and which uniquely identifies the single holder of the "authoritative copy".
-The person in control of that copy is the UCC "holder", potentially a "holder in due course", with associated rights and defenses.
+Also, ESIGN specifically addresses transferable records.
+A transferable record is an electronic promissory note relating to a loan secured by real property, whose issuer has expressly agreed that it is a transferable record.
+Section 201(c) imposes more stringent technical requirements than the basic Act to protect the integrity of these negotiable instruments: there must be a single authoritative copy which is "unique, identifiable, and ... unalterable", and which uniquely identifies the single holder of the authoritative copy.
+The person in control of that copy is a holder under the UCC, potentially a holder in due course, with associated rights and defenses.

-ESIGN and UETA should eliminate much of the legal uncertainty which currently hampers the use of electronic signatures and records, but their full value will not be realized until the technology and infrastructure for creating and authenticating digital signatures becomes more standardized and easier to use.
-In the meantime, however, clients should be considering how these technologies can - and should - expand the ways they do business.
-Saul Ewing lawyers would be happy to assist in structuring websites, transactions, and agreements to meet the requirements of these new laws.
+ESIGN and UETA eliminate much of the legal uncertainty regarding the use of electronic signatures and records, but their full value will not be realized until the technology and infrastructure for creating and authenticating digital signatures becomes more standardized and easier to use.
+In the meantime, however, people and entities should consider how these technologies can expand the ways they do business.